 Best Practices for Native Programmatic Advertising

 So, how can you make the most of your programmatic native advertising?
-Here are 5 best practices to keep in mind when building out your native strategy.
+Here are seven best practices to keep in mind when building out your native strategy.

 As with any targeted marketing campaign, the first step is understanding your audience.
 Who are you trying to reach?
 What problems are they trying to solve, or what are they looking for?
 Learning more about their interests and needs allows you to create content that is relevant and helpful to them.
 The last thing you want is for your ad to be the one extraneous piece among a handful of others that are useful for the viewer.

-That being said, it’s important to make sure your ad appears in brand safe environments.
+That being said, it’s also important to make sure your ad appears in brand-safe environments.
 Quality ad placements are more likely to be viewed in a positive light if they’re surrounded by other quality content.
 On the other hand, if your ad appears next to questionable content, your brand is likely to be viewed negatively as well.

 Native ads don’t work if you are going for the hard sell.
 Instead, aim to add insight and encourage interactivity in the industry.
 Share best practices, offer advice, and tell stories with native ads.
-Building credibility by adding value to the consumer will pay off in the end.
+Building credibility by adding value to the consumer will pay off in the long run.

 Native advertising is one important part of a holistic marketing plan, but it can’t live in a silo.
 The content and tone of your native advertising may be slightly different from your other marketing messages, but they should all be working together with your cross-channel marketing plans in display, mobile, search, and social.

 7. Experiment to See What Works Best